 Duke Law’s curriculum begins with a slate of first-year courses designed to instill foundational knowledge in core concepts and strong legal writing and analytical skills.
 Upper level courses are designed to deepen your legal skills and strengthen your understanding of how the law informs and changes the world around us.
 Our goal is to provide you with the resources and tools you need to design your own curricular path—a path that excites you, challenges you, and prepares you for success and leadership in the law.

 Nearly 25 percent of Duke Law students choose to pursue a dual degree.
-The flagship JD/LLM offers both a JD and a Master of International and Comparative Law degree in just three years by adding two summers of for-credit study and work.
+The flagship JD/LLM offers both a JD and a Master of International and Comparative Law degree in just three years.
 With a similar schedule, you can participate in our new JD/LLM in Law and Entrepreneurship program.
 Or, pick from a long list of dual degree programs offered in partnership with other Duke University programs or other universities.

 Clinical legal education at Duke Law centers on client representation and professional development in a firm-like setting.
 By participating in a clinic, you’ll provide critically needed legal services to the community as you learn the practice of law.
 You’ll interview witnesses, gather evidence, represent your clients in court, negotiate settlements, write memos and briefs, and begin to build your professional portfolio — with the benefit of wise counsel from our top-notch clinical faculty.